HelloAlex4/balancingPlate/README.md

 #### 2. Control System
 - A Raspberry Pi serves as the central controller.
-- A PID-like control system calculates the required plate tilt to maintain balance.
+- A PID control system calculates the required plate tilt to maintain balance.
 - A closed-loop feedback system ensures smooth and accurate corrections in real time.

 #### 3. Motor Movement